jdconley/pwhaas/README.md

 # What?
 A microservice.

-That can hash strings.
+That can hash passwords.

+Pwhaas is a service that lets the good guys hash passwords with the same powerful hardware used by attackers.
+This makes the attacker's job 100's of times harder as it increases the amount of time they have to spend guessing the passwords.

-Offloads CPU intensive password hashing from your application servers so they can asynchronously wait on IO instead.
+This service offloads CPU intensive password hashing from your application servers so they can do what they are good at and asynchronously wait on IO instead.

-Hashes passwords with the latest recommended salt generating and memory-hard algorithm optimized for x86 ([Argon2](https://github.com/P-H-C/phc-winner-argon2)).
+It hashes passwords with the latest recommended salt generating and memory-hard algorithm optimized for x86 ([Argon2](https://github.com/P-H-C/phc-winner-argon2)).
-It is designed to hash in parallel on high CPU count systems with 4GB of memory utilized in order to make the resulting hashes difficult to crack with GPUs or ASIC processors.
+It is designed to hash in parallel on high CPU count systems with up to 4GB of memory utilized in order to make the resulting hashes difficult to crack with GPUs or ASIC processors.

-Use me at https://www.pwhaas.com where you can currently utilize up to 36 cores for each password you hash.
-Having a single instance of this machine dedicated to hashing would cost you over $1,000/mo on AWS.
+Use me at https://www.pwhaas.com and get acccess to some big iron if you don't want to host this yourself.

 ## Why?
-How do you decide on the trade off of security vs user experience?
-I'm guessing you probably do something that lets a user login within a second or two, right?
-Typically we (as in devs) run VM instances for general purpose web application servers that happen to also do password hashing.
+Typically we (as in software developers) run VM instances for general purpose web application servers that happen to also do password hashing.
 I've never used the largest systems available just for password hashing.
 Have you?

+Have you been paying attention to the news lately?
+Sites are hacked.
+Databases are stolen.
+Passwords are released.
+Do you want your users' passwords released?
+I bet your liability insurance company doesn't.

+Experienced software engineers these days know they cannot store plain text passwords, so they use a one-way hash on the passwords.
+However, attackers don't just give up.
+When a new hack takes place, attackers get right to work utilizing GPU's and huge multi-core systems to try to crack those passwords.

 We (software engineers) should all be hashing passwords with the highest levels of security possible while still maintaining a great user experience.
 We owe it to our users.